 The impossibility of the decolonial project: Transnationality, consumerism and ‘Our modernity’

-In the aftermath of the ‘#Metoo’ movement, in this paper we attempted to expose changes and continuities in the representation(s) of femininity in Bollywood, through the concept of ‘new women’.
-We conclude that the characters we identify as ‘new women’ are a segment of urban, middle to upper-class, educated, sometimes professional women, who are also internationally mobile, and exposed to Indian nationalist and Western ideals of femininity.
+In the aftermath of the #Metoo movement, in this paper we attempted to expose changes and continuities in the representation(s) of femininity in Bollywood, through the concept of new women.
+We conclude that the characters we identify as new women are a segment of urban, middle to upper-class, educated, sometimes professional women, who are also internationally mobile, and exposed to Indian nationalist and Western ideals of femininity.
 However, what makes them new is their individual level negotiations with postcolonial gender regimes.
 These gender regimes have been studied in relation to normalising women’s sexual desires, previously granted only to Anglo-Indian or Western ‘Vamps’, claims to public spaces which was previously preserved for men through aggressive behaviour and language in Bollywood movies, and finally, the ability to participate in Western consumer cultures.
 The transnational framing of gender can only be understood in relation to the continuity of nationalist expressions of ideal respectable Indian femininity.
 Whether through emphasising the desire for romantic relationships and marriage for Piku and Avni, or through the adoption of fusion clothing by most heroines discussed in this paper.
 What allows these women a degree of negotiation power is their access to consumer culture, sometimes through their professional and economic power, or through access to family’s wealth.
 Hence, the urban, middle and upper class, internationally mobile female characters of the selected movies are able to introduce their own version of individualised yet multiple versions of modernity.
 Despite its ambiguous nature this modernity does not stem from any uncertainty about whether to be for or against Western modernity.
 Rather, the uncertainty is about how to shape ‘our modernity’, whereby we need to reject the modernities established by others.
 In the age of post-colonial nationalism, there were many efforts which prioritised Indian women’s cultural and spiritual superiority over other women.
 Today, in the age of neo-liberalisation, the selected characters of the movies actively construct their modernities in relation to consumerism and transnationality which challenge older regimes of normative femininity in both Bollywood and India at large.

 Theoretically, this reading of Bollywood’s new women alludes to the (im)possibility of decolonising gender in South Asia, given that the female subjects of these movies find themselves in cross pulls between neo-liberalism, national identity and need for self-realisation.
 Yet within these multiple cross pulls there are moments that rupture the narratives of coloniality/modernity by proposing a version of an indigenised ‘our modernity’ - one that is ever changing, contextual and largely individual i.e. a pluriversal understanding of ‘modernity’.
 These narrative ruptures allow us to challenge historically received notions of identity and representations of the Third World women and of gender per se.
 At the same time the characters analysed throughout this paper continue to uncritically subscribe to colonial forms of modernity through active participation as workers and consumers in the capitalist economy.
 In fact, their newness largely rests upon their ability to leverage the neo-liberal economic structures to their benefit.
 Herein lies the (im)possibility of decolonising gender in our readings of Bollywood’s new women.
 Thus, following Maldonado-Torres, we view the supposedly unfinished (democratic) project of modernity - as theorised by Habermas - as ‘the unfinished project of decolonisation.’.